-- To accelerate from Year 9 Maths to Maths Methods Units 1 & 2, students should be achieving at an Outstanding level in Year 9 Maths and will require a teacher recommendation. - Students who complete Year 10 Maths at an Advanced level and get results of Very Good or above, for Knowledge, Skills and Study Habits, can choose to do Further Maths Units 3 & 4 in Year 11.
+To accelerate from Year 9 Maths to Maths Methods Units 1 & 2, students should be achieving at an Outstanding level in Year 9 Maths and will require a teacher recommendation.

+Students who complete Year 10 Maths at a level of Very Good or above, for Knowledge, Skills, Study Habits and receive a teacher recommendation, can choose to do General Maths Units 3 & 4 in Year 11.